Hierarchical hyperbolicity of graph products: Introduction

 Our primary application of Theorem \ref{intro_thm:main_thm} is showing that a graph product of hierarchically hyperbolic groups is itself hierarchically hyperbolic.
 This gives a positive answer to another question of Behrstock, Hagen, and Sisto \cite[Question D]{BHS_HHSII}.

-\begin{thm} Let $\Gamma$ be a finite simplicial graph, with each vertex $v$ labelled by a non-trivial group $G_{v}$.
+\begin{thm} Let $\Gamma$ be a finite simplicial graph, with each vertex $v$ labelled by a group $G_{v}$.
 If each $G_v$ is a hierarchically hyperbolic group, then the graph product $G_{\Gamma}$ is a hierarchically hyperbolic group. \end{thm}

-Berlai and Robbio have established a combination theorem for graphs of groups that implies Theorem \ref{intro_thm:Graph_Products_of_HHGs_are_HHGs} when the vertex groups satisfy some natural, but non-trivial, additional hypotheses \cite{BR_Combination}.
+Berlai and Robbio have established a combination theorem for graphs of hierarchically hyperbolic groups that they use to prove Theorem \ref{intro_thm:Graph_Products_of_HHGs_are_HHGs} when the vertex groups satisfy some natural, but non-trivial, additional hypotheses \cite{BR_Combination}.
 For the specific case of graph products, Theorem \ref{intro_thm:Graph_Products_of_HHGs_are_HHGs} improves upon Berlai and Robbio's result by removing the need for these additional hypotheses, as well as providing an explicit description of the hierarchically hyperbolic structure in terms of the defining graph.

 We also use our relatively hierarchically hyperbolic structure for graph products to answer two questions of Genevois about a new quasi-isometry invariant for graph products of finite groups called the \emph{electrification} of $G_{\Gamma}$.
 Graph products of finite groups form a particularly interesting class, as they include right-angled Coxeter groups and are the only cases where the syllable metric and word metric are quasi-isometric.
 Genevois defines the electrification $\mathbb{E}(\Gamma)$ of a graph product of finite groups by taking the syllable metric on $G_\Gamma$ and adding edges between elements $g,h$ whenever $g^{-1}h \in G_\Lambda \leq G_\Gamma$ and $\Lambda$ is a \emph{minsquare} subgraph of $\Gamma$, that is, a minimal subgraph that contains opposite vertices of a square if and only if it contains the whole square.
 Motivated by an analogy with relatively hyperbolic groups, Genevois proved that any quasi-isometry between graph products of finite groups induces a quasi-isometry between their electrifications, and used this invariant to distinguish several quasi-isometry classes of right-angled Coxeter groups \cite{Gen_Rigidity}.
 Geometrically, the electrification sits between the syllable metric on $G_\Gamma$ and the nesting-maximal hyperbolic space in our hierarchically hyperbolic structure on $G_\Gamma$.
 We exploit this situation to classify when the electrification has bounded diameter and when it is a quasi-line, answering Questions 8.3 and 8.4 of \cite{Gen_Rigidity}.